QiTech-Industries/Winder/esp/src/functionality.md

 		- Reload-Button for forcing a rebuild of the wifi-list
 1. View: Control
 	- View in which commands can be issued to the machine.
 Changing the view does NOT stop currently running operations
-	- Motor-status ("puller", "ferrari", "spool")
+	- Section: Motor-status ("puller", "ferrari", "spool")
 		- For each motor display:
 		- Current rotations in rpm (negative values depending on direction)
 		- power(on/off)
 		- Alternatively (on click) a graph with the speed/load of the last minute
-	- Speed Adjust
+	- Section: Speed Adjust
 		- Adjust the motorspeeds immediately on change of the slider without interrupting the current operation if any
 		- The speed is based on the puller-speed in filament-length wound per minute(m/min)
-	- Statistics
+	- Section: Statistics
 		- Displays winding-related metrics:
 		- Filament wound in meters
 			- TODO: Not yet functional